jaredszajkowski/jaredszajkowski.github.io/content/post/nasdaq-data-link-tables-api-data-retrieval/index.md

 df_splits.drop(columns = {'split'}, inplace = True)
 ```

+Which gives us:

 ## Combining dataframes

-Now we will combine the ‘split’ dataframe with the original dataframe so that the cumulative split column is part of the original dataframe:
+Now we will merge the ‘split’ dataframe with the original dataframe so that the cumulative split column is part of the original dataframe:

 ```html
 # Merge df and df_split dataframes